khoojh/agile_gitpracticeassignment/README.md

 ***

 > Interesting.
 Now I'm motivated to become a software engineer than becoming a pro athelete.
+Function of lifetime utility is an interesting concept to apply from Economics.
 > - Wei Jie